Accepting PhD Students

 Biography

-Prior to joining Leeds Trinity University I taught English Language at a range of UK universities, and I also have a strong background in English for Academic Purposes, having taught this to pre-sessional MA students at the University of Leeds over several summers.
+Prior to joining Leeds Trinity University I taught English Language at a range of UK universities, and I also have a strong background in English for Academic Purposes, having taught this at the University of Leeds over several summers.
 I am a qualified English language teacher having obtained a CELTA qualification in 2014.

-My main research interests are the following: the linguistic and cultural representation of disability in the media and literature (disability stylistics), and the linguistic and cultural representation of communication difficulties in literature.
+In terms of research, my main research interests are the following: the linguistic and cultural representation of disability in the media and literature (disability stylistics); the linguistic and cultural representation of communication difficulties in literature; and the lived experience of people with communication difficulties.
 I also have a strong research background in language and identity, particularly in relation to the representation of dialect in literature and song.

-I have a strong interest in supporting social justice in education and society more widely and I am a member of the University’s Curriculum for Social Justice Inclusive Pedagogy and Assessment working Group.
+I have a strong interest in supporting social justice in education and society more widely and recently worked on the University’s Curriculum for Social Justice Inclusive Pedagogy and Assessment working Group.

 Education/Academic qualification